 Relevant issues to consider when making this decision include the following:

-- Had the employee served the minimum employment period required to bring an Unfair Dismissal claim?
-(12 months for small businesses and 6 months for all other businesses);
+3. Had the employee served the minimum employment period required to bring an Unfair Dismissal claim?

 Other factors to consider would include the legislative restrictions on damages and the relevant process for either cause of action.